RWS/studio-api-docs/apiconcepts/filetypesupport/outputting_all_comments.md

     }
 }
 ```
-***

-Next, we collect the comments that the translator added in the intermediary (SDLXliff) file to the target segments.
-Note that we invoke the corresponding function from our ```BilTextExtractor``` class, which 'visits' the markup elements found within a segment.
+Next, collect comments the translator added in the intermediate SDLXliff file to target segments.
+Invoke the corresponding function from the ```BilTextExtractor``` class, which visits markup elements within a segment:

 # [C#](#tab/tabid-5)
 ```cs